When talk turns to electric cars, the first question that usually springs to mind is, "how long to does it take to charge?".

 Now that you've got an idea of the different types of electric car chargers available, your next question is probably going to be well how long does it take to charge?
 There's no set time but here is some guidance.

-So depending on what type of charger you have used to charge your electric car with, depends on how long your electric car will take to charge.
+So depending on what type of charger you have used to charge your electric car, depends on how long your electric car will take to charge.

 Generally, though, an electric car can take anything from 25-40 minutes up to 11-30 hours.
 As you can probably guess, if you're using a fast charger, then you can expect your electric car to be charged much quicker than a manufacturer charger.